bloominstituteoftechnology/Graphs/gitconfigtest.md

  create mode 100644 gitconfigtest.md
  ```

-...and using `git log` you may see that the commit is associated to something other than what you registered to github with, e.g.
+...and using `git log` you may see that the commit is associated to something other than what you registered to GitHub with, e.g.

 ```
 commit 9e522d8b1c6675739f10d9c0fffb6da0daabd286 (HEAD -> master)